-Our investing activities for the six months ended March 31, 2010 and 2009 used \$3.1 million and \$1.4 million respectively.
-In the first six months of fiscal 2010 the company had capital expenditures of \$2.1 million, including land in the Netherlands adjacent to our current manufacturing facilities for \$1.0 million in the second quarter of 2010.
+Our investing activities for the nine months ended June 30, 2010 and 2009 used \$4.1 million and \$1.8 million respectively.
+In the first nine months of fiscal 2010 the company made capital expenditures of \$3.1 million, including land in the Netherlands adjacent to our current manufacturing facilities for \$1.0 million.
 We plan to use this land to expand our current facilities due to our rapid growth.
-The remainder of the capital expenditures was for machinery and equipment and infrastructure due to our capacity expansion, primarily at our Netherlands location.
+We also invested in machinery and equipment and infrastructure due to our capacity expansion, primarily at our Netherlands location.
 In the second quarter of fiscal 2010, we provided a \$1.0 million short-term loan to one of our technology partners.
-The loan carries an annual interest rate of 4.5%, with the first interest payment due on April 1, 2010 and the remainder of the interest and principal to be paid on June 30, 2010.
-The loan is collateralized by the intellectual property of our technology partner and is guaranteed by its CEO.
-The CEO of our technology partner pledged as significant portion of his ownership interest in the company as additional security.
-The first interest payment was received in April 2010.
-For the six months ended March 31, 2009, capital expenditures amounted to \$0.8 million primarily for machinery and equipment and we made \$0.6 million of payments for our licensing agreements with PST.
+The note is collateralized by the intellectual property of the technology partner and is personally guaranteed by the CEO of the technology partner.
+As additional security, for the guarantee, the CEO of the technology partner has pledged a portion of his ownership interest in the company.
+Interest accrues at 4.5% annually.
+All interest payments are current as of June 30, 2010.
+The loan was issued on January 15, 2010, matured on June 30, 2010 and is currently in default.
+The technology partner has requested a three month extension for the principal repayment.
+The Company recorded an allowance of \$0.5 million and is working with the technology partner to remedy the default.
+For the nine months ended June 30, 2009, capital expenditures amounted to \$1.0 million primarily for machinery and equipment and paid \$0.8 million for our licensing agreements with PST.